nagisa/kazlauskas.me/entries/2-a-case-against-tabs.md

 Tabs seem to be a clear violation of DRY principle as every application has it's own implementation of tab functionality.
-Either that or they use toolikt widgets not meant for that.
+Either that or they use toolkit widgets not meant for that.
 For example `GtkNotebook` was never meant to be a contraption of today's tabbed interfaces and was designed with different requirements in mind.
 Still due to it's similarity it is widely used as a good enough solution.